MojTabax2/Plateful_pilotCode/README.md

 ``` shell
 cd Desktop/pyCode
 ```
-- Make sure the api-key is in the folder and your audio files are at the correct path
+- Make sure the api-key is in the folder and your audio files are at the correct path and **be mindful of the addresses for all files in the main code**
 - run the code using:
 ``` shell
 python3 main.py